johnmackenzie91/itunes-artwork-finder/README.md

 docker run -p 8080:80 johnmackenzie91/itunes-artwork-proxy-api:latest
 ```

-You can also pul down the source code from github and run that way.
+You can also pull down the source code from github and run that way.

 ```shell script
 $ git clone https://github.com/johnmackenzie91/itunes-artwork-finder.git